Skip to content

 • Block

-Block boxed or block-level elements do not sit in a line box but break past it.
+Block boxes or block-level elements do not sit in a line box but break past it.
 By default, they occupy as much horizontal space as possible.
 Block-level elements can contain other block-level elements.
 The <p>, <ul>, <h1>-<h6>, <div>, <section>, and <ol> are examples of block level elements.

 • Flex